Cross-Cutting Research Themes

 Advancing Interventions.
 Historically, novel prevention and treatment development has been slow, expensive, and high risk.
 To speed progress across the basic-to-clinical research pipeline, NIMH employs an experimental therapeutics approach to clinical trials requiring studies to define intervention targets and milestones.
 With NIMH’s experimental therapeutics approach, studies not only evaluate the clinical effect of an intervention, but also generate information about the mechanisms contributing to a disorder or an intervention response.

 Accelerating Public Health Impact.
 The translation of new interventions into routine practice and population-level benefits has also been far too slow.
 To accelerate the adoption and implementation of evidence-based interventions and strategies into routine mental health care and other settings, NIMH invests in studies that anticipate real-world implementation during intervention development.
-Additionally, NIMH takes an experimental approach to testing mechanisms of effective care delivery in real-world settings and engages stakeholders throughout the research process.
+Additionally, NIMH takes an experimental approach to testing mechanisms of effective care delivery in real-world settings, engages stakeholders throughout the research process, and attends to pragmatic questions about implementation like financing, scalability, and sustainability.
 This is especially important when considering the challenges of delivering care to underserved communities and in low-resource settings.

-Computational approaches are aimed at developing mathematical and modeling frameworks to improve the understanding and prevention and treatment of mental illnesses.
-Computational approaches allow us to describe and test how complex, high-level phenomena emerge from interactions at smaller scale levels.
-For example, computational models can put into explicit mathematical terms testable hypotheses regarding how alterations in genes might affect circuit function.
-Similarly, computational models can test how circuit dysfunction impacts neural development and plasticity, and how that dysfunction manifests in behavior and leads to progressive, chronic disorders.
-In addition, computational approaches can help take advantage of large data sets, categorizing brain dysfunction in a way that has the potential to lead to better diagnoses, improved biomarkers, and tailored prevention and treatment interventions.
-Within clinical research, computational methods (e.g., data mining, machine learning, predictive analytics) may also be used to analyze electronic health records or other administrative data to identify modifiable risk factors and inform the optimal timing of interventions.
-NIMH is dedicated to supporting computational approaches that integrate knowledge gained at genetic, molecular, cellular, circuit, behavioral, and healthcare system levels.
+Computational approaches are aimed at developing mathematical and modeling frameworks to improve the understanding, prevention, and treatment of mental illnesses.
+Computational approaches allow us to mechanistically describe and empirically test how high-level behavioral phenotypes emerge from complex neurobiological processes at the micro-, meso-, and macro-scale levels of the brain.
+For example, computational models can put into explicit mathematical terms testable hypotheses regarding how alterations in genes might causally affect circuit function through disruptions of neuronal and synaptic dynamics.
+Similarly, computational models can suggest how circuit dysfunction impacts neural development and plasticity, and how that dysfunction manifests in behavior leading to progressive, chronic disorders.
+In addition to modeling frameworks incorporating biophysical realism, more data-driven computational approaches can help take advantage of large data sets, categorizing brain dysfunction in ways that can lead to better diagnoses, improved biomarkers, and tailored prevention and treatment interventions.
+Using big data and theoretical approaches in clinical research can help bridge the gap between integrative multi-omics (e.g., epigenomics, transcriptomics, proteomics), neuroimaging, and digital phenotyping to traverse the complex path from genomics to therapeutics.
+Using computational approaches to assist in the development of explanatory theoretical models that integrate information across diverse experimentally tested domains such as biological, psychological, social, and cultural environments can help define a critical path forward for understanding mechanisms and advancing new treatments.
+Within clinical research, computational methods (e.g., data mining, machine learning, predictive analytics) may also be used to analyze electronic health records or other clinical data to identify modifiable risk factors, derive quantitative predictions which can inform the optimal timing of interventions, and evaluate the outcomes of treatment trajectories.
+For instance, mathematical modeling approaches may identify how mental health and HIV transmission dynamics impact HIV prevention and treatment.
+NIMH is dedicated to supporting computational approaches that integrate knowledge gained at genetic, molecular, cellular, circuit, behavioral, and health care system levels, and ask high-impact basic neuroscience, translational, and service and intervention questions.

 Harnessing the Power of Data